Valence tautomerism in a cobalt-verdazyl coordination compound

 Study Reveals a New Trick in a Microscopic Arms Race

-Image form JoVE Science Education Database
+Image from JoVE Science Education Database.

 C. elegans, a nematode (roundworm) that lives in soil, feeds on bacteria that grow on decaying organic matter.
 But one genus of bacteria, Streptomyces, fights back against these nematode predators with chemical toxins known as nematicides.
 Indeed avermectin, a nematicide produced by Streptomyces avermitilis discovered in 1978, is such a valuable drug in the treatment of parasitic worms in humans, that its discoverers were awarded a Nobel Prize in Physiology or Medicine in 2015.